WebAssembly/stack-switching/README.md

 ## Typed Continuations Proposal for WebAssembly

-This is a proposed soultion addressing the aims of the stack-switching proposal.
+This is a proposed solution addressing the aims of the stack-switching proposal.

 It is based on the [function references](proposals/function-references/Overview.md) and the [tail call](proposals/tail-call/Overview.md) proposals.